A Minecraft Movie

-A Minecraft Movie is a 2025 American fantasy adventure film based on the 2011 video game Minecraft.
-It was directed by Jared Hess and stars Jason Momoa, Jack Black, Danielle Brooks, Emma Myers, Sebastian Hansen, and Jennifer Coolidge.
-In the film, four misfits from the fictional town of Chuglass, Idaho are pulled through a portal into a cubic world, and must embark on a quest back to the real world with the help of an "expert crafter" named Steve.
+A Minecraft Movie is a 2025 adventure comedy film based on the 2011 video game Minecraft developed and published by Mojang Studios.
+Directed by Jared Hess, from a screenplay by Chris Bowman, Hubbel Palmer, Neil Widener, Gavin James, and Chris Galletta, based on a story by Allison Schroeder, Bowman, and Palmer, the film stars Jason Momoa (who also serves as one of the producers), Jack Black, Emma Myers, Danielle Brooks, Sebastian Hansen, and Jennifer Coolidge.
+It follows four misfits from the fictional town of Chuglass, Idaho, who are pulled through a portal into a cubic world, and must embark on a quest back to the real world with the help of an expert named Steve.

-Plans for a Minecraft film adaptation originated in 2014, when game creator Markus Persson revealed that Mojang Studios was in talks with Warner Bros.
-Pictures to develop the project.
-Throughout its development, A Minecraft Movie shifted between several directors, producers, and story drafts.
+Plans for a Minecraft film adaptation originated in 2014, when game creator Markus Persson revealed that Mojang Studios was in talks with Warner Bros. to develop the project.
+Throughout development, the film shifted between several directors, producers, and story drafts.
 By 2022, Legendary Entertainment became involved, and Hess was hired as director with Momoa in talks to star.
 Further casting took place from May 2023 to January 2024.
 Principal photography began later that month in New Zealand and concluded in April 2024.
 Mark Mothersbaugh composed the score, and Sony Pictures Imageworks, Wētā FX, and Digital Domain provided the film's visual effects.

-A Minecraft Movie had its world premiere at the Empire, Leicester Square in London on March 30, 2025, and was theatrically released worldwide on April 4.
-It received mixed reviews from critics and was a box-office success, grossing $957 million against a budget of $150M, becoming the third-highest-grossing film of 2025 and the second-highest-grossing video game film of all time.
-A sequel is scheduled for release on July 23, 2027.
+A Minecraft Movie premiered in London on March 30, 2025, and was released in the United States and Sweden on April 4, by Warner Bros.
+Pictures.
+The film received mixed reviews from critics and was a box-office success, grossing around $961 million and becoming the fifth-highest-grossing film of 2025 and the third-highest-grossing video game film of all time.
+Additionally, it became a Generation Z phenomenon when it spawned a trend known as the "Chicken Jockey" trend.
+A sequel, A Minecraft Movie Squared, is scheduled for release on July 23, 2027.